abreujp/elixir-hints/index.md

-## Elixir Hints - _Your go-to resource for Elixir programming tips and tricks._
+## Elixir Hints - *Your essential guide to Elixir programming tips and tricks.*

 ### Hello World